Find a local pick your own farm here!

 • Harvest Season Farm - Blackberries, blueberries, figs, jujube (Asian dates), Asian pears and Asian persimmons (Shizi),

 21110 Bauer Hockley Road, Tomball, TX 77377.
 Phone: 281-351-7676.
 Alternate Phone: (713) 455-3211.
 Email: info@harvestseasonfarm.com.
 Open: Saturdays 10AM to 2PM, (10 am to 12 pm on July 4th), Hours change based upon crop availability, Events are by appointment only.
 Directions: The orchard is approximately 30 miles northwest of Houston off Highway 290, or 7 miles west of Tomball off FM 2920.
 Key map page 326, section B. From Houston: (Approximately 30 miles) Travel northwest on Highway 290 past 1960 (7.3 miles) to Mueschke Road.
 Turn north on Mueschke Road and go 3.2 miles to Bauer Hockley Road.
 At the Matt Family Orchard sign turn west and proceed 1 mile, through the green pipe gate.
 Go to the green barn.
 Click here for directions and a map.
 Pick your own fresh fruit ripened on the tree.
 We are an organic orchard that has seasonal fruit: Blueberries, Blackberries, Asian Pears, Jujube's, Fig's, Very sweet Citrus, Some Pomegranate's, Persimmons, and very rare Mustang Grapes (Vitis mustangensis).
 We occasionally source organic Strawberries and Raspberries.
 Due to Covid-19 we have lost some of our labor force and are bouncing back to help take care of your organic fruit needs- Please be patient.
 We also have picnic facilities, camp fire area with wood and a BBQ pit area.
 We are only open on Saturdays from 10 am - 2 pm.
 Sometimes closed for holidays and private events.
 Groups are encouraged and discounts given.
 Senior Citizens/Veterans always get a discount.
 We hope to see you and your family out enjoying the outdoors at our 45 acre Orchard.
 We have: 1,200 thornless blackberries, 175 fig trees, 70 Asian pear trees, 125 jujube trees and 1,100 Asian persimmon trees.
 We sale local honey, preserves, spreadable fruit and jams. .
 Quiet, peaceful and relaxing.
 Enjoy the fresh country air.Typical harvest dates are (always check their website or call before you go!)
 Blueberries during April and May; Citrus during September to December; Figs during July to October; Jujubes during June to August; Loquats during March and April; Peach during June to August; Asian Pears during June to September; Asian Persimmon during October to December.
-Formerly called Matt Family Orchard and Nursery.
-(UPDATED: June 30, 2020 JBS)
+Formerly called Matt Family Orchard and Nursery. [ Click here to update the listing ] (UPDATED: April 28, 2025, JBS)

 • Last Organic Outpost - Uses natural growing practices, beans, beets, broad beans, broccoli, carrots, cucumbers, figs, onions, other citrus, summer squash, winter squash, other vegetables, Other fruit or veg, U-pick and already picked, farm market, porta-potties are available, picnic area, weddings and wedding parties, school tours

 711 Emile St, Houston, TX 77006.
 Phone: (832)-422-8407.
 Alternate Phone: 832-517-0418.
 Email: communications@lastorganicoutpost.com.
 Open: Currently, by appointment weekdays and whenever volunteers are present weekends, and they usually are; See website for changes, follow on twitter and facebook to watch for gatherings.
 Click here for current open hours, days and dates.
 Picking updates: Click here for picking updates.
 Directions: From I-10 East, exit Waco and head south.
 Turn left on Buck street (the fourth street), then right on Emile street You can't miss it from there.
 Spring and Fall Festivals; Monthly Wellness Sunday and Saturday morning Farm and Brunch events; Frequent skillshare events, PotLucks, concerts, tours; This year we were the official Houston site for Jamie Oliver's Food Revolution Day.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, only.
 Click here for our Facebook page.
 We have Kale & Collard greens all year round!
-Summer melons, seasonal herbs.
+Summer melons, seasonal herbs. [ Click here to update the listing ] (UPDATED: April 28, 2025, JBS)

 • Partybarn Farm - Uses natural growing practices, beans, corn (sweet), cucumbers, lemons, melons, peaches, peppers, plums, raspberries (red), summer squash, winter squash, tomatoes, Fresh eggs, U-pick and already picked

 18611 Becker Rd, Hockley, Tx 77447-9325, TX 77447.
 Phone: 281-255-4428.
 Alternate Phone: 832-404-8135.
 Email: partybarnfarming@gmail.com.
 Open: 12 pm to 6 pm Monday through Friday, 3 pm to 6 pm Saturday; Closed Sunday.
 Directions: From Tomball go west on 2920 approximately 8 miles to Becker Road, turn left and go about 1 1/4 miles, we are on the right side.
 From FM1960 go west on US290 about 17 miles to Becker Road, Turn right and go 2 1/4 miles we are on the left side.
 Click here for a map and directions.
 Season is typically mid April through November 30th.
 Payment: Cash, only.
-Fresh "Free Range" Brown Eggs now available $4.00 a dozen.
+Fresh "Free Range" Brown Eggs now available . [ Click here to update the listing ] (UPDATED: April 28, 2025, JBS)

 Jasper County

-• Brown's Berry Farm - blueberries, blackberries
+• Brown's Berry Farm - No pesticides are used, blueberries, blackberries

 Private Road 7022, Bon Wier, TX.
 Phone: 409-420-0461.
 Phone: (409) 963-4056.
 Open: Our blueberries are usually available from the end of May through July; PLEASE CALL everytime you want to pick - picking conditions can change day to day.
 We are a pesticide free Blueberry/Blackberry farm, with 500 blueberry & 100 blackberry bushes.
 U pick OR We pick.
 Also organic yard eggs & yummy veggies!!!
 We sell our "blues" in pints or gallons and you can u-pick them, or we can pick them.
 PLEASE CALL 409-420-0461 for up to the day picking conditions. .
 Click here for a link to our Facebook page.
+We are a pesticide free Blueberry farm, with 1100 blueberry bushes.
+We are U pick or We pick.
+Our opening day is always the Saturday of Memorial Day Weekend, and tuns the entire month of June.

 • Clegg Blueberry Farm - blueberries